Beliavsky/Fortran-code-on-GitHub/README.md

 [tt-fort](https://github.com/oseledets/tt-fort): Fortran computing core of the TT-Toolbox.
 It also includes two slightly customized libraries for doing fast local solvers in eigenvalue and dynamical problems.

 ## Materials Science
+[DMFTwDFT](https://github.com/DMFTwDFT-project/DMFTwDFT): calculates electronic, vibrational and elastic properties in strongly correlated materials (SCM) using beyond-DFT methods such as DFT+U, DFT+Hybrids and DFT+DMFT (Dynamical Mean Field Theory) with a variety of different DFT codes

 [Hard-fit-by-minimization](https://github.com/LaszloSToth/Hard-fit-by-minimization): efficient program to fit a stress-strain curve by the empirical function derived from crystal plasticity, by LaszloSToth

 [thermo_pw](https://github.com/dalcorso/thermo_pw): ab-initio computation of material properties, by dalcorso